 Sitting Pretty | Comfort and Durability Enhance Outdoor Spaces

 With the weather warming up, it’s time to get excited about spending more time outside, whether you’re by the pool, tending the grill, or reading on a balcony.
 Whatever your outside space looks like, the one thing you’ll need to consider is outdoor seating.
+Visit a furniture store to find furniture pieces that are perfect for your outdoor area.
 If your area is an open, terraced patio with a fireplace, you may need to consider sturdy, wooden chairs or a pair of loveseats will make the outdoor space feel cozy.
 If you’re designing a covered front porch, you may only need a few rocking chairs and a set of French doors to coax you to spend time relaxing outdoors.
 Homeowners have begun treating their outside spaces with much more regard than in the past.
 The patio or porch is now, quite honestly, another room in your home.

 As with every other room, the options for personalizing your outdoor space are limitless.
 The classic, wrought iron and wicker options are still available, but there are more contemporary routes if your taste demands it.
 There are also treated composite wood and untreated wood options, such as teak, white oak and cypress.
 The outdoor space can reflect the flow of your home’s indoor colors and style through the furniture style and arrangement, finishes and fabrics.
 For example, a traditional colonial-style home with a brick-paved patio may benefit from a classic black wrought iron furniture arrangement with an equally-classic green and white cushion set, while an expansive deck on a ranch-style home with a view may look best with a weathered teak sectional and bolder accent colors in the fabric.
 If you are going to use your space for al fresco dining, you would obviously be investing in comfortable and durable dining chairs and a table, but you may also want to include a small sitting area with a matching loveseat or chaise for after dinner conversation.
 If you’re decorating a patio with a fire pit, arrange a sofa and two or three armchairs at a safe distance around the fire pit, perhaps including a few floor cushions for extra guests.
 In any arrangement, choosing the focal point is critical.
 A fire pit is an excellent centerpiece but also think about a sumptuous ottoman or one-of-a-kind cocktail table.
 Be sure your outdoor space speaks to you: comfort, relaxation and fun are vital.